 The Recording King RK-75 – Setup

 The Banjo setup can be different depending on where are you getting your instrument from, however, in most cases this instrument comes ready for playing (you might only need to do small corrections).
 Once you get your instrument you should play it for a while just to let “him” settle and check if it needs to be tweaked.

 In most situations, the instrument sounded really good out of the case, and the intonation was on the spot.
 Another great thing about this instrument is that it comes together with a gig bag!

 There is nothing to complain about in terms of appearance, finish, inlay, or plating, it is flawless.
 The instrument just looks really nice, and we have no complaints about it.
 Despite our attempts to find inlay or finish errors, we haven’t been able to find any.
 It’s a beautiful banjo, with no mistakes at all.

 Our favorite part of the 75 Elite is the flying eagle inlay pattern.
 We thought I would be bothered by the Recording King block on the peg head.
 Instead of a sticker appearance, it’s an inlay that looks great.
 We thought it would look like a sticker.

 The hardware on the banjo is solid, just like the rest of the instrument.
 It is evident throughout the product that the plating is excellent, with no signs of bubbles.

 It doesn’t seem like there is a reason why the finish won’t last for a long time.
-This banjo is a banjo that I would be comfortable playing in any situation.
+This banjo is a banjo that I would be comfortable playing in any situation and position.
 The banjo is very reliable and can be relied on for a long time.